BenjaminMoran1/SQL-challenge/README.md

-worked with John Xuereb on this assignment
+worked with John Xuereb on this assignment: https://github.com/johnxuereb17/sql-challenge

 Background